Pulling Google

 Put Your Hand Down – Get Your Marketing Geared Up

 Relying on a single entity, such as Google, is a bad strategy.
-Google, as I mentioned earlier, is the ultimate stroke to a webmaster’s ego.
+Google, as I mentioned earlier, is the ultimate stroke of luck for a webmaster’s ego.
 It is the ‘icing on the cake’, the affirmation of a job well done.
 It is not, however, the goal in and of itself.

 Comment (1)